fluttercandies/extended_text/README.md

 1. the word is not a word, it will not working when you want to double tap to select a word.

-2. text is changed, if [ExtendedText.selectionEnabled] is true, you should override TextSelectionControls and remove zeroWidthSpace.
+2. text is changed, you should override TextSelectionControls and remove zeroWidthSpace.

 ``` dart